 We suggest wearing light weight, loose fitting clothing so that we can access your heart area for the investigations.
-If you are having an exercise test then please wear walking shoes or trainers.
 Please talk to one of our staff if you would like a chaperone present.

 How do I pay for the tests?

 We have chosen PayPal as our preferred safe and secure method of online payment.
 You can log in with your own account or simply check out as a guest using your credit card.

 Why do I have to pay?

 The Heart for Life programme is a private heart screening service that is not funded by government.
 Any additional tests that may be required can be performed for a charge or provided by the local hospital service depending on your eligibility.

 What happens if something is wrong?

 If an abnormality is picked up during the tests you will be notified directly with information explaining what has been found and a plan regarding any further testing or treatment.
 This may involve a consultation with a member of the cardiac team.

 What implications are there for driving and my work?